jjmulenex/SV02-Klipper/README.md

 So in Orca I needed a way to change filiment but it's a bit different than Cura.
 You can set gcode for each filiment.
 So if you want to do it the same as Cura you would need to duplicate filaments and I am not sure that would work... it seemed like a bridge to far.

 I used the Change filament gcode sestion under printer settings to do the job.
 It calls a `COMPARE_EXTRUDER` macro to compare the `current_extruder` to the `next_extruder` to determine if a different extruder is being called.
-If so call the `END_EXTRUDER` macro above.
+If so call the `END_EXTRUDER` macro.

 Then switches to the `next_extruder` (only in Orca) and uses a `purge_bucket` macro to flush the nozzle